Social Networks: What Maslow Misses

 Therefore, what we observe across society may not reflect the underlying motivations.
 On the other hand, when we do see "new" behavior, it is most likely the empowerment of goals, not the creation of them.
 Facebook and Twitter did not cause the Arab Spring.
 But social technologies did connect people in a way that inspired them to act on existing motivations and goals.

 When we look at the rapid innovation and ubiquitous nature of technology, our reptilian brains get nervous with all the change.
 In the face of uncertainty, we ask the wrong question.
 We ask, "What does technology do to us?"
 The question we should ask is, “What can we do with technology?”

 Social behavior maps to human survival.
 Social networks allow us to see, as never before, the interrelated nature of society and the palpable development of social capital from the emerging and intricate patterns of interpersonal relationships and collaboration.
 The strength of our networks and our bonds improve our agency and effectiveness in the environment.
 Our need for survival through connection plays out through every successful social technology.

-- Collaboration and teamwork allow us control our environment
+- Collaboration and teamwork allow us to control our environment.

 If we look at the last decade of social technologies, we are not seeing anything fundamentally new.
 People have not changed.
 We still have the same old tripartite brain with its reptilian drives.
 Facebook may not bear much resemblance to huddling around a campfire, but, in spite of moral panics to the contrary, its function is the same.